 What is hemp oil?

 There is a lot of contradiction among the definition of hemp oil; some people think it‘s the same as hemp seed oil, while others say that it is hemp-derived CBD oil; we are here to tell you what it actually is.
-Hemp oil is CBD rich oil containing less than 0.3% THC, the formal name of hemp oil is full-spectrum CBD oil.
+It is CBD rich oil containing less than 0.3% THC, the formal name of it is full-spectrum CBD oil.
 It contains all the cannabinoids of the cannabis plant, and together, they create something called the entourage effect, which means that all the cannabinoids of the cannabis plant work together to provide a more enhanced experience to the users.